 WCM faculty member since 1987.
 B.M.
 Wisconsin Conservatory of Music.
 Mr. Foshager has studied with Tony King and David Hazeltine as well as jazz legend Barry Harris.
 He has performed with a host of local jazz artists such as Hattush Alexander, Berkeley Fudge and Manty Ellis.
 He has also performed with internationally known artists Spike Robinson, Scott Hamilton, George Braith, Frank Morgan and Richie Cole.
 A WAMI award winner for his work with the Juli Wood Quartet, Mr. Foshager has performed at the Playboy Club in Chicago and venues throughout the Midwest.
 His recordings include a CD with his John Foshager Trio/Quartet, featuring Dennis Irwin and George Fludas; work for the Hal Leonard Company; and an appearance on the WYMS Jazz Sampler.

-Rachel Fritz, Interim President and Chief Operations Officer, received a B.M. from University of Central Missouri, magna cum laude and a M.M. from the University of Nebraska-Lincoln.
+Rachel Fritz, Chief Operations Officer, received a B.M. from University of Central Missouri, magna cum laude and a M.M. from the University of Nebraska-Lincoln.
 She has served as the Chief Operating Officer at the Conservatory since 2014 and previously managed the Student Services department for four years.
 Rachel is also a member of the WCM piano faculty, since 2007, specializing in instructing young pianists.
 Rachel is a certified teaching artist by the International Piano Teaching Federation and Suzuki.
 Prior to moving to Milwaukee Fritz taught group piano at Des Moines Symphony Academy and maintained a private studios in Lincoln, Nebraska and Warrensburg, Missouri.
 Throughout her teaching career she has been an active member of the Music Teacher National Association and currently serves as Treasurer for the Wisconsin Music Teachers Association.
 Fritz also serves as pianist/organist at Redemption Lutheran Church.

 WCM faculty member since 2003.
 MT-BC, NCTM, Music Therapy, Piano.
 M.A. from Saint Mary-of-the-Woods College, Indiana.
 B.M. with honors and certificate in Piano Pedagogy, Alverno College, Milwaukee.
 Certified in the Bonny Method of Guided Imagery and Music Level I: The Use of Supportive Music & Imagery.
 Ms. Ramthun has worked in psycho-oncology and oncology at St. Luke's Medical Center, as well as having worked with clients with developmental and physical disabilities in private sessions.
 Nationally Certified Teacher of Music (NCTM) by Music Teachers National Association.
 Member of Music Teachers National Association and Wisconsin Music Teachers Association.
 Ms. Ramthun specializes in teaching students with special needs and in early childhood music.